Core Rules

 Detachments

 Large groups of similar combatants fighting together are treated as a single detachment.
-Use the same stat line as the individual version but add detatchment and follow the below additions:
+Use the same stat line as the individual version but add detachment and follow the below additions:

 When a detachment suffers Critical Damage, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.